gnosischain/cryo-indexer/README.md

 - Run `make force-migrations` to force migrations to run again
 - Check the migration logs for specific errors: `docker logs cryo-migrations`
 - Use `make debug-migrations` to get a shell inside the migrations container for troubleshooting

+### Handling Incomplete or Failed Runs

+If an indexer stops unexpectedly:
+- Check logs with `make logs-service S=<service_name>`
+- You can safely restart the service with the same command used to start it
+- The indexer will pick up where it left off using its state file

+### Docker Volume Issues

+If you encounter problems with Docker volumes:
+- Use `make purge-all` to completely reset all volumes (warning: this will delete all indexed data)
+- For targeted cleanup, use the specific volume purge commands like `make purge-indexer`
+- Check Docker volume status with `docker volume ls | grep cryo-indexer`

 ## License